3-connected Reduction for Regular Graph Covers: Introduction

 \subsection{Our Results}

-We fully describe the behaviour of regular covering with respect to 1-cuts and 2-cuts in $G$.
-It is closely related to the behaviour of 1- and 2-cuts under a semiregular action of a subgroup of the automorphism group $\Aut(G)$ of $G$.
-For 1-cuts, it is quite simple since $\Aut(G)$ fixes the central block.
-But the behaviour of regular covering on 2-cuts is complex.
-Our main result Theorem~\ref{thm:quotient_expansion} describes all possible quotients of some graph class if we understand quotients of 3-connected graphs in this class.
-Our result can be applied to planar graphs and its consequences are described in Sections~\ref{sec:algo_cons} and~\ref{sec:structural_cons}.
+In this paper, we fully describe the behaviour of regular covering with respect to 1-cuts and 2-cuts in $G$, for the missing definitions the reader is reffered to Section~\ref{sec:preliminaries}.
+Since any regular covering is equivalent to the natural projection $G\to G/\Gamma$, where $\Gamma\leq \Aut(G)$ is semiregular on the vertices and darts of $G$, but not necessarily on the edges of $G$, the problem is closely related to an investigation of the behaviour of 1- and 2-cuts in a semiregular action of a subgroup of the automorphism group.
+Since every graph automorphism fixes the central block of the block decomposition, to investigate the action of $\Gamma$ on the set of articulations is not difficult.
+In particular, 1-cut is mapped onto a 1-cut in a (regular) covering.
+However, the behaviour of a regular covering on 2-cuts is complex.
+Our main result, Theorem~\ref{thm:quotient_expansion} describes all possible quotients of some graph class provided we understand quotients of 3-connected graphs in this class.
+Our result applies to the class of planar graphs, since the 3-connected planar graphs are 1-skeletons of polehedra, and the quotients are given by semiregular actions of spherical groups on the polyhedra, see Sections~\ref{sec:algo_cons} and~\ref{sec:structural_cons} for details.